victorzuga/practicum_projects/temperature_prediction/README.md

+__Predicting the temperature of the steel__

-Build a model that predicts the temperature of the steel.
+Build a model that predicts the temperature of the steel to optimize production costs